 I want to use Microsoft Access Online, is Office 365 the best way of doing this?

-Office 365 offers SMB versions of Office 365, namely Business and Business Premium that requires a monthly subscription of £7.90 or £9.40 respectively.
+Office 365 offers SMB versions of Office 365, namely Business and Business Premium that requires a monthly subscription of (at the time of writing) £7.90 or £9.40 respectively.
 This includes access to Word, Excel, PowerPoint, One Note, Publisher, Outlook and Access.

 Office 365 isn’t just a version of Microsoft Office, it is in fact a combination of a different way of licencing Office plus some additional cloud based services including the ability to you save your Office documents “in the cloud”; as well as running “Online” web browser based versions of some Office applications.